 PETER MOUNTFORD: He was really baffled, and he thought I might have meant that the walls were the texture of cucumber or possibly, sort of inexplicably, he thought it might mean that the walls were paisley, which is really, really strange.
 And he asked this question on –

 BOB GARFIELD: I can see why he might have guessed “paisley.”

 PETER MOUNTFORD: I said a person was not toeing the party line, and he thought that meant the person wasn’t enjoying an actual party.

 BOB GARFIELD: And then you started going back and forth with him?
 I mean, isn’t that like driving up to your house and seeing a burglar trying to jimmy your windows and then grabbing your tire iron to help him?
-What – I don’t get it.
+What, uh, uh, I don’t get it.

 BOB GARFIELD: Can you give me an example of the exchanges?

-PETER MOUNTFORD: At one point, I described a character as being – you know, I said, “Reportedly a lethal diplomatic sniper.
-He was instead armed with a blunderbuss.”
+PETER MOUNTFORD: At one point, I described a character as being – you know, I said, “Reportedly a lethal diplomatic sniper, he was instead armed with a blunderbuss.”
 And Alexander was totally baffled.
-He said, “Reportedly he was a brilliant diplomatic sniper using his charm to hit from the first go and win people's hearts, other people whose cooperation he needed but actually…” and then it goes on and on and on –
+He said, “Reportedly, he was a brilliant diplomatic sniper, using his charm to hit from the first go and win people's hearts, other people whose cooperation he needed but actually” and then it goes on and on and on, “unsuitable for sharp shooting.

 BOB GARFIELD: You call him Alexander, you know, as opposed to whatever his last name is or “that guy” or worse.